 The Different Types of Licenses and Which Ones Benefit Artists The Most:

 Typically, your options for buying beats online from marketplaces such as Beatstars or Airbit or from a producer’s website fall into two categories: exclusive and non exclusive, with the latter usually having a number of sub categories.
 We’ll cover both in depth.

 Non Exclusive Beat Leases

 What’s important to establish from the jump is that when you purchase a non-exclusive license to a beat, you are not actually buying the beat.
-You are simply buying the right to use the beat in a limited capacity.
-The producer retains full copyright ownership over the composition.
-He/she is also allowed to sell additional non-exclusive licenses of that same beat to other artists.
+You are simply buying the right to utilize the beat in a limited capacity.
+The producer holds full copyright ownership over the composition.
+He/she is also permitted to sell additional non-exclusive licenses of that same beat to other artists.
 This can continue until someone purchases the exclusive rights.
 At that point, the beat can no longer be distributed and ownership rights are granted to the purchaser of the exclusive.